Jazzsw/TDS-Matrixify-Parser/README.md

     Invalid input to replaceCode: { SKU, code }

 ### Warning Reason ###
-This is mainly a debug warning and you should not encounter it.
+This is mainly a debug warning, and you should not encounter it.
 This warning is thrown when the SKU value passed to the replacement function (what converts -PB to -C3NL) is not a valid string.
 This could happen if there is an issue with the file format and the program tries to read invalid data.